lbussy/WsprryPi/docs/Operations/index.md

 Frequency calibration is required to ensure that the WSPR-2 transmission occurs within the narrow 200 Hz band.
 The reference crystal on your RPi might have a frequency error (which, in addition, is temperature dependent -1.3Hz/deg C @10MHz).
 You may manually correct the frequency or add a PPM correction on the command line to calibrate the transmission.

+## Power Level

+You may specify the power level for special cases where you desire an extremely low one.
+The options are:

+- *Power Level**:
+  - *0*: 2mA or -3.4dBm
+  - *1*: 4mA or 2.1dBm
+  - *2*: 6mA or 4.9dBm
+  - *3*: 8mA or 6.6dBm
+  - *4*: 10mA or 8.2dBm
+  - *5*: 12mA or 9.2dBm
+  - *6*: 14mA or 10.0dBm
+  - *7*: 16mA or 10.6dBm (Default)

+These levels are estimated at the Raspberry Pi GPIO according to Broadcom documentation.
+They do not consider any amplification, such as on the TAPR board.

 ### NTP Calibration

 NTP automatically tracks and calculates a PPM frequency correction.
 If you are running NTP on your Pi, you can use the `--self-calibration` option to have this program query NTP for the latest frequency correction before each WSPR transmission.
 Some residual frequency errors may still be present due to delays in the NTP measurement loop, and this method works best if your Pi has been on for a long time, the crystal's temperature has stabilized, and the NTP control loop has converged.